arloesol/pierdoc/pier/whats_docker.md

 It also has a unique 12 character ID - a container ID

 When a docker container is created a mutable (read-write) layer is added on top of the immutable docker image layers and various settings including network ports, container name, ID and resource limits are initialized.
+Any changes to the filesystem are stored in the mutable upper layer of the container.

 When a container is running executing processes are linked to the container